-Heirloom Tomato, Avocado and Corn Salad with Chipotle Dressing
+Heirloom Tomato, Corn and Avocado Salad w Chipotle Dressing

 Before I give you the raw food recipe for this wonderful, creamy, nutritious salad that is literally bursting with flavor, I need to get something off of my chest.
 I was checking out The Pioneer Woman’s website today.
 I go there once in a while because I love how she has set up the site.
 It is a good lesson in how to really reach people with a blog.
 Let me state, I do not go there for the recipes.
 In her opening post, she is talking about how she just went through 121 lbs of butter in 14 days while making recipes for her upcoming show.
 121 lbs.
 I almost fell off my chair.
 Honestly, I got sick to my stomach.